Archbishop Alter High School: History

 In October 1958, Catholics of the Dayton area pledged $4,953,050 to help pay the costs of building Catholic high schools in the area.
 Among the schools built with this money were Archbishop Alter High School and its mirror image, Carroll High School, built the previous year.
-Development of Alter High School was led by Reverend Paul F. Leibold, and, at the request of the people, the school was named after Archbishop Karl Alter.
-Archbishop Karl Alter was born on August 18, 1885, and died on August 23, 1977.
+Development of Alter High School was led by Reverend Paul F. Leibold, and, at the request of the people, the school was named after Archbishop Karl Alter, who was born on August 18, 1885, and died on August 23, 1977.

 The school's first students began classes on September 5, 1962, with an incoming class of 250 freshmen.
 In each of the next three years a new freshman class was added and by 1965, the school had students in grades 9 through 12.
 The first class graduated in 1966.

 Alter High's first principal was Reverend Edward F. Haskamp, serving from 1962 to 1970.
 In 2005, Alter High named Fr.
 James Manning, former pastor of St. Albert the Great Parish in Kettering, as its first president.